Rokawoo/neocities/README.md

 **About My Cute Website**

-Rokawoo Space is designed to be a cheerful, silly, and welcoming space on the internet.
-Explore interactive features!
+Rokawoo Space is designed to be a cheerful, silly, and fun space on the internet.
+Explore interactive the features and story!

 **Features**

 - **Bright and Cheerful Design**: Enjoy a colorful and uplifting layout with cute pictures.
-- **Interactive Elements**: Try the milk, click on the mascot, explore the angel, endless things to do!
+- **Interactive Elements**: Try the milk, click on the mascot, explore the angel, find the password to the locked document, endless things to do!
+Endless things to do...
+Endless..

 **How to Get Started**